 - In General: We are a global company and may transfer your information outside of the country where you live.
 However, we will not transfer personal information outside of the European Union unless the recipient complies with the Privacy Shield Principles (see “U.S.-EU Privacy Shield and Swiss-U.S. Privacy Shield” below) or is subject to suitable contractual safeguards to ensure that the personal information is processed in accordance with EU law.
 For more information, please email us at firstname.lastname@example.org.

-- Account Information and Information from our Vendors: We may share your account information and information we receive from our Vendors with our Vendors and other service providers who need access to such information to carry out work on our behalf.
+- Account Information and Information from Third Parties: We may share your account information and information we receive from third parties with our service providers (e.g., hosted infrastructure providers) who need access to such information to carry out work on our behalf.

 - Payment Information: We may disclose Payment Information to (a) our payment provider, Stripe, as described above in the “Information We Collect” section, (b) billing and accounting service providers acting on our behalf and (c) in connection with “Rare and Limited Disclosures” described below.

 - Website Logs and Cookies: We share information about your device and interaction with our website with our service providers that host our website and provide marketing and analytics services to us.
-The marketing and analytics services that integrate directly into our website include AdRoll, Bing, Customer.io, Facebook, Google Analytics, LinkedIn, Marketo, and Twitter.
-These and other third parties that we use may collect information about your device and interaction with our websites (including by placing third-party cookies on your browser or other similar technologies).
+Certain marketing and analytics services that integrate directly into our website may collect information about your device, browser, and interaction with our websites (including by placing third-party cookies on your browser or other similar technologies).
 We do not control how these third parties use or share this information, which is subject to their privacy policies.
 You can find out more information about the cookies on our website and managing your browser’s cookie preferences for our website here.